ronin-chain/builder-wishlist/README.md

-## Builders Bounty
+## Builders Wish

-The Builders Bounty program is a curated list of ideas contributed by the community.
+The Builders Wish program is a curated list of ideas contributed by the community.
 Ronin Builders can tackle these key challenges and opportunities within our ecosystem through our [Builders Grant initiative](https://www.notion.so/skymavis/Builders-Grant-15ac48ae3fdd80219af1c8c45d2ebdb7).

-### How to participate in the Builders Bounty?
+### How to participate in the Builders Wish?

 Browse available ideas on our [Ideas Board](https://github.com/orgs/ronin-chain/projects/1).
 Ideas are reviewed before being categorized into one of three states: